 Ganguly says playing under pressure tougher than BCCI president's job

-BCCI president Sourav Ganguly on Monday said it was "tougher being a player" than donning the hat of an administrator as there is no margin for error while batting.
-The former India captain was speaking during the Sportsstar Aces Awards night here.
+BCCI president Sourav Ganguly says managing administration is a lot easier than being a player as batting is mostly a one-chance game.
+The former India captain was speaking during the Sportstar Aces Awards here on Monday.

-From his time to now, he thought the pace of the game has changed.
-Batting great Sunil Gavsakar, who successfully stood up to some of the best fast bowlers of all time, also felt administration is easier.
+From his time to now, Ganguly feels the pace of the game has changed.
+Batting great Sunil Gavaskar, who successfully stood up to some of the best fast bowlers of all time, also felt administration is easier.

-"Yes, I did (hold the office of BCCI president) for a couple of months in 2014, when the Supreme Court appointed me president of the BCCI, IPL, I did it.
+"Yes, I did (hold the office of BCCI president) for a couple of months in 2014, when the Supreme Court-appointed me president of the BCCI, IPL, I did it.
 It was easy," Gavaskar said.
-Asked what he felt changed over the years in cricket, Gavaskar said fitness.
+Asked what he feels has changed over the years in cricket, Gavaskar pointed to fitness.

-"I think the fitness, they (players) are much fitter than we were playing, much more stronger and they can hit the ball a fair distance, (they are) physically fit and agile," Gavaskar said.
-Ganguly received the best Team of the Year Award on behalf of his players, who could not turn up for the function as they have a match against Australia here on Tuesday.
+"I think the fitness, they (players) are much fitter than we were playing, much stronger and they can hit the ball a fair distance, (they are) physically fit and agile," Gavaskar said.

-"Thank You for giving Indian Test team (Team of the Tear award).
-I am sure all the other three teams have equally done well this year (2019).
-Congratulations to (batting coach) Vikram (Rathour) and the boys are not here as they have a game tomorrow," Ganguly, the former India captain, said.
-"And all the best for the new year.
-It's the start of a big year, the World Cups - men's, women's and U-19, and I hope it goes well," said Ganguly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)